farleykvdg/phylloglossum_editing/README.md

 ## Data Availability

+DNAseq and RNAseq datasets are available on the Sequence Read Archive as accession [PRJNA818771](https://www.ncbi.nlm.nih.gov/sra?term=SRP365360).

 The chloroplast genome of _Phylloglossum drummondii_ is available in GenBank as accession [OR992133](https://www.ncbi.nlm.nih.gov/nuccore/OR992133).

 The mitochondrion genome of _Phylloglossum drummondii_ is available in GenBank as accession [PP024676](https://www.ncbi.nlm.nih.gov/nuccore/PP024676).